 I’m an avowed motorhead, and also a rotorhead.
 The second distinction defines a car/motorcycle/airplane enthusiast who has a special affinity for rotary/Wankel engine powered vehicles.

-In every automotive print magazine and online “magazine” there is a special centerfold image of the headlined car being reviewed or featured.
+In every automotive print and online “magazine” there is a special centerfold image of the headlined car being reviewed or featured.
 This image is typically of the car speeding down some nondescript road captured at the perfect angle and in perfect focus but still communicating the feeling of speed by wheel and background blur.
-And this image is typically accomplished by being shot from a open chase car travelling at exactly the same constant velocity down a straight section of the road.
+And this image is typically accomplished by being shot from a open chase car traveling at exactly the same constant velocity down a straight section of the road.
 The centerfold looks something like this:

 This shot was taken by myself (no support staff), in a semi deserted parking lot on a quiet weekend morning.